tomgeorge/tomgeorge.github.io/_posts/2015-09-17-testing_web_pages_with_clj_webdriver.md

 I couldn't test with figwheel because it was broken at the time.
 I also noticed figwheel making me specify a runtime profile at times.

 I couldn't get it to work on Firefox 36, I had to download Firefox 35.
 I also had to clone clj-webdriver and do `lein install` which adds it to my local maven repository.

+Then you can write regular clojure tests in your library of choice.